 At right: 15 of the 50 Highest-Grossing Animated Films are from Pixar4

 At East Rock, we aspire to play a role within our investment network similar to the Pixar Braintrust.
-One thing that is unusual about East Rock relative to other firms that work heavily with external investment managers is that many members of our team have worked previously at private equity or hedge fund firms or in other direct investing roles.
+Many members of our team have worked previously at private equity or hedge fund firms or in other direct investing roles.
 We believe that our team’s experience helps us identify flaws in potential investments—in particular those due to blind spots—that might be difficult to see otherwise.
 Occasionally, we can also recognize the potential of an investment that an outside manager is unsure about.

 On the long list of “bullets dodged” that we maintain at East Rock is the name of a candy company that we were asked to invest in several years ago.
 It was presented to us by one of our smartest and most important investment partners.
 The company was growing fast and had a great brand.
 But when we heard the pitch, our antenna immediately went up.
 The opening line explained how many smart and accomplished people had already invested in the company and were likely to invest in the next round.
 The group included famous CEOs, well-known venture capital firms—even an actual rock star.
 We immediately braced ourselves for one of the great blind spots in all of investing: the comfort taken by investing alongside an impressive group of co-investors.
 Once we got to work on the investment opportunity, our concern grew.
 It turned out that the company’s brick-and-mortar stores were struggling.
 A lot of hope was being placed on unproven strategies such as e-commerce and international expansion.
 Questions that our partner would typically analyze to great length were glazed over.
 We decided to pass on the investment.
 While we agreed with our partner that the company might be acquired for a big price, the risks seemed too great.
 Unfortunately for those involved, the risks were too great.
 The company filed for bankruptcy 13 months later.